-If you're planning a visit, June-August is the best time to go as you're most likely to enjoy favourable weather.
-During the height of the summer months, locals can be found enjoying the great outdoors and all it has to offer from fishing to water skiing or simply enjoying a cruise around one of many lakes in the area.
+If you're planning a visit, June-August are the best months to enjoy favourable weather.
+During the height of summer, locals enjoy the great outdoors and all it has to offer from fishing to water skiing or simply enjoying a boat cruise around one of the many lakes in the area.

 Paul Bunyan and Babe the Blue Ox

 No trip to Bemidji is complete without visiting the statue of folklore hero Paul Bunyan and his trusty companion Babe the Blue Ox.
-Every year thousands of visitors flock to have their photo taken with this plaid-clad lumberjack, who towers over visitors standing at 18ft tall.
-Totally kitsch, it needs to be seen to be believed.
+Every year thousands of visitors flock to have their photo taken with this plaid-clad lumberjack, who at 18ft tall, towers over visitors.
+Totally kitsch, it needs to be seen to be believed!

 The great outdoors